cianjinks/cianjinks.github.io/_posts/2022-06-17-cmake-project-graphics-programming.md

 ```
 {: file='/src/Main.cpp'}

 Now we can build and run our project.
-On Windows we would do this within the VS solution (remember to set the startup project to CMakeGraphicsProject before hitting run!), but on Linux I will use the same command as before:
+On Windows we would do this within the VS solution, but on Linux I will use the same command as before:

 ```console
 $ cmake --build ./build